aquarhead/blog/_posts/2016-02-03-some-films.md

 Quite soon after all these, around the start of November last year, I felt really tired and lost at work so I went home for some rest.
 During that time I accidentally catched a funeral of a friend's father (actually my father's friend, but quite close to me as well) at Puyang, where my father grow up and started his business.
 And how lucky I was that my father's another friend there HAS a FM2, and he was very generous and glad to lend me it for some time.

 So yep, god bless me, I got just that magical craft in like under a month since when I really know anything practically about film photography.
-And I've been carrying it with me truly 24x7, being a true beginner to film photography, some of the shots are not appealing, some others really amazed me, and I think I am getting better with every roll.
+And I've been carrying it with me truly 24x7.
+Being a true beginner to film photography, some of the shots are not appealing, some others really amazed me, and I think I am getting better with every roll.

 Recently Shanghai has been so cold that I don't really want to go out and shoot things.
 So instead of actually using up my a few rolls remained, I wanted to look back and write down some thoughts on these rolls I've used during the last 2 months of 2015.